-Therefore, we'd advise any authors who need to describe a
+Therefore, we'd advise any authors who need

-rather than attempting to use a hexadecimal number comprised of more than a single byte.
+to use a hexadecimal number comprised of more than a single byte.

-Students who pass a class in x86 assembly (or even you, if you studied the DEBUG proof above) know the truth, and so did the early programmers at Microsoft® who used this "Signature ID" in their code.
+Students who pass a class in x86 assembly (or even you, if you studied the proofs above) know the truth, and so did the early programmers at Microsoft® who used this "Signature ID" in their code.
 For example, here's a bit of commented MASM source code which checks if a valid boot record signature ID exists; followed by two lines of code that define where and what it should be:

 ; The partition table is located at offset 1BEh in the sector. ; The signature is located at offset 1FEh (= 55h, AAh or word AA55h).
 TestBootSignature: cmp WORD PTR [BX + 510],0aa55h ; Check for 55 AA sequence #define BOOT_SIG_OFFSET 510 #define BOOT_SIG 0xaa55